abdulbaseet-zahir/eng-ckb-pairs/README.md

 ## License

-This project is licensed under the MIT License.
+This project is in the public domain under the Unlicense license.
 See the [LICENSE](LICENSE) file for details.